-- 1) A Designer/Installer of a new BDA should contact the City of Miami Beach Fire Department, Attn: Captain Jorge Linares at (305) 673-7000 Ext.
-2883 or at lorgeLinares@maimibeachfl.gov to confirm the frequency band to be used. - 2) In order to establish if a new building requires a radio coverage solution, the Building Owner or General Contractor must produce (through a qualified Company) a preliminary assessment or baseline report of the in-door radio signal.
+- 1) Many Municipalities in the region makes use of the City of Miami's 800 MHz radio system.
+Even if the Municipality has its own Building and Zoning Department, it may still be using the 800 MHz City radio system.
+The Designer/Installer of the new BDA should find out what Police/Fire Agency responds to the specific location where the new BDA will be deployed.
+With that information, the Designer/Installer should contact City of Miami Communications Division, Attn: Brian Lopez (305) 329-4880 or blopez@miamigov.com to confirm the frequency band to be used. - 2) In order to establish if a new building requires a radio coverage solution, the Building Owner or General Contractor must produce (through a qualified Company) a preliminary assessment or baseline report of the in-door radio signal.
 The report should include floor plans showing the radio signal levels throughout the facility, as well as recommendations of the areas (if any) where radio signal improvement is required.
-The preliminary/baseline indoor radio signal report should be conducted before the building has all doors and windows installed as this can affect the RF signal penetration.
-A secondary preliminary/baseline in-door radio signal report should also be conducted with all door and windows closed after they have been installed.

-The City of Miami Beach Radio System Administrator or his designee shall then validate the reports to confirm that an inbuilding radio solution is actually needed or not, and that all the areas of interest have been effectively addressed in the first and second in-door radio signal preliminary/baseline report.
+The preliminary/baseline should be conducted when the building has all doors and windows installed as this can affect the RF signal penetration.
+The City of Miami Communications shall then validate the report to confirm that an inbuilding radio solution is actually needed or not, and that all the areas of interest have been effectively addressed in the preliminary/baseline report.
+Please contact Brian Lopez at (305)329-4880 or blopez@miamigov.com to coordinate the validation process.